microsoft/language-server-protocol/_specifications/specification-3-15.md

 	 * Whether the server wants to receive workspace folder
 	 * change notifications.
 	 *
-	 * If a strings is provided the string is treated as a ID
+	 * If a string is provided, the string is treated as an ID
-	 * under which the notification is registed on the client
+	 * under which the notification is registered on the client
 	 * side.
 The ID can be used to unregister for these events
 	 * using the `client/unregisterCapability` request.
 	 */